unmacaque/spring/spring-security/spring-security-ldap/README.md

 # spring-security-ldap

-First, run `mvn spring-boot:run` to start the Spring Boot application.

-To execute an LDAP search, specify the server configured by the prefix `spring.ldap.embedded`.
+To execute an LDAP search on the LDAP database embedded in the Spring Boot application, specify the server address configured by the prefix `spring.ldap.embedded`.

     ldapsearch -x -H http://localhost:8389